Meet Kevin Fitzsimons: our client go-to for clarity on digital strategy

 Every client is different so my approach is always slightly different.

 However, when it comes to success with digital transformation activities, my golden rule is that you must make clear choices and commit to them.
 It pays to be selective rather than try and do everything at once or reinvent the wheel.
-Focus on a small set of goals, define what success looks like and commit to making that happen.
+Focus on a small set of goals, define what success looks like and make them happen.

 I help our clients make the tough calls necessary to stay focused.
 I also help them take grand plans and break them down so they’re achievable.

-Once leadership can understand and quantify the impacts decisions have on the business, the “where to next?” is more easily determined.
+Once leadership can quantify the impacts decisions have on the business, the “where to next?” is more easily determined.

 What are the biggest opportunities for New Zealand businesses wanting to improve their customer experiences?